janaSunrise/nextjs-quickstart-template/README.md

 Docker is an easy way of containerizing and delivering your applications quickly and easily, in a convenient way.
 It's really simple to get started with this, with docker handling all the installation and other tasks.
+You need docker and docker-compose in order to run this.

-Then, run `docker-compose up` after getting the project and config ready.
+Run `docker-compose up` after getting the project and config ready.

 **Docker mini guide:**